 What is the time commitment?

 The APLP is a nine-month program (early-August to early-May) with a minimum five-month residency requirement.
 During the first five months all participants are based at the East-West Center in Honolulu and live on campus.
 The second phase of the program takes place online through virtual platforms.

 What does the program involve?

 The first five months (August through December) involves intensive coursework and living and working within a diverse community.
 First semester program content focuses on three areas: interpreting emerging issues facing the Asia Pacific; developing leadership capacity; and professional development.
-Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, field experience, independent work and online activities.
+Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, an intensive field study experience, independent work and online activities.